-In December 2014, the Authority issued \$87,115,000 in Mortgage Revenue Bonds Series 2014A, with fixed interest rates ranging from 0.35% to 4.00%.
-Of the proceeds, \$27,115,000 was used to refund all of the outstanding principal of the Series 2005A Bonds.
-The remaining \$60 million will purchase first-time homeowner mortgages.
+In July 2015, the Authority issued \$39,595,000 in Mortgage Revenue Bonds Series 2015A Bonds with fixed interest rates ranging from 1.00% to 4.02%.
+The proceeds were used to refund all outstanding principal of the Series 2006A Bonds.

-The Bonds were issued at a premium of \$3,971,736 with issuance costs and underwriters fees of \$895,227.
+The Series 2015A Bonds were issued at a premium of \$781,200 with issuance costs and underwriters fees of \$451,670.

 Housing bonds, as opposed to most bonds, are designed to be called prior to maturity based on mortgage pre-payments.
 As such, the economic benefit should be calculated with estimated pre-payments (and resulting bond calls prior to maturity) taken into account.
 This results in a lower, but more accurate, estimate of economic gain.
-Series 2014A refunding of Series 2005A Bonds resulted in an economic gain, using a 3.0% discount, of over \$2 million.
+The Series 2015A refunding of Series 2006A Bonds resulted in an economic gain, using a 3.0% discount, of over \$6 million.